+Becoming an Au-Pair in Ireland offers you multiple benefits!
 Do you want to improve your English skills?
-Do you want to discover the irish and celtic culture?
+Do you want to discover the Irish and Celtic culture?
 Are you excited to live surrounded by green fields and vibrant cities?
-Then being an Au Pair in Ireland is perfect for you.
+Then being an Au-Pair in Ireland is perfect for you.
 Do not hesitate and start looking for a Host Family to live the adventure.
 Ireland is waiting for you!

 - Working hours: 25 – 35 hours per week

-- Holidays: 2 days off per week and 2 of weeks per year
+- Holidays: 2 days off per week and 2 weeks per year

-- Insurance: you can apply to the European Health Insurance Card if you are an Au Pair from a EU member country.
-If you aren’t a citizen of a EU-country, you need a private insurance.
+- Insurance: you can apply to the European Health Insurance Card if you are an Au-Pair from an EU member country.
+If you are not a citizen of an EU-country, you need private insurance.